Encyclopaedia

 Water Quality: Very sensitive, like all Geophagus, to high nitrate concentrations.
 Requires pristine water; the accumulation of dirt in the sand generates lethal necrosis (Hole-in-the-head disease).

-Aquarium Reproduction: Biparental larvophile mouthbrooders.
+Aquarium Breeding: Biparental larvophile mouthbrooders.
 The eggs (about 100) are laid on a hard surface (a flat root or a stone).
 After 2-3 days of fanning, at hatching, they are swallowed and brooded in the mouth by the parents for 2 weeks.

 Risks and Diseases: Gill wear and starvation if housed in aquariums with coarse gravel that it cannot chew, resulting in stress, loss of color and digestive blockages.